-When you first learn stock trading, risk management is often overlooked, but it is critical if you are to make money trading.
+When you first learn stock trading or first learn how to trade in stocks, risk management is often overlooked, but it is critical if you are to make money trading.
 One of the trading questions that I received from one of my readers is…

 “What is the maximum amount of capital I should have at risk in the market at any one time?”